-47. CCTV
+46. CCTV

-- 47.1 The hackney carriage and private hire trade provide a valuable public service, especially late at night when other forms of public transport are no longer available.
+- 46.1 The hackney carriage and private hire trade provide a valuable public service, especially late at night when other forms of public transport are no longer available.
 Security for drivers and passengers is of paramount importance and CCTV cameras can be a valuable deterrent.
 CCTV is not a requirement we consider this a matter best left to the judgement of the owners and drivers themselves.
-This will be reviewed upon the renewal of this Policy. - 47.2 All such equipment and images must be operated in accordance with any relevant data protection legislation.
-It is the responsibility of the driver/operator to ensure compliance. - 47.3 No audio, video or recording systems shall be installed or operated in the vehicle without prior written notification being supplied to the council. - 47.4 CCTV must be clearly indicated by signs in the vehicle including contact details for the system manager/operator.
+This will be reviewed upon the renewal of this Policy. - 46.2 All such equipment and images must be operated in accordance with any relevant data protection legislation.
+It is the responsibility of the driver/operator to ensure compliance. - 46.3 No audio, video or recording systems shall be installed or operated in the vehicle without prior written notification being supplied to the council. - 46.4 CCTV must be clearly indicated by signs in the vehicle including contact details for the system manager/operator.

-48. Hackney Carriages meters
+47. Hackney Carriages meters

-- 48.1 All licensed hackney carriage must comply with the following requirements: - a) An approved calendar taximeter must be fitted in all hackney carriages and: - i. must be correctly calibrated, sealed and fully functional in accordance with the current Council approved fare structure, - ii. must be appropriately stamped to ensure compliance with The Measuring Instruments (Taximeters) Regulations 2006, or any subsequent legislation, - iii. must not be capable of being manually overridden to ensure that the correct tariff is charged based on the actual date and time of the journey, and - iv. must be set at the correct date and time at all times throughout the period of the vehicle licence. - 48.2 All new vehicle with taximeters must be connected to a receipt printer which can print details of the journey including date, journey times, distance and fare charged.
-A printed receipt must be given at the conclusion of every journey including details of the driver and licence plate number of the vehicle used.
-If a vehicle has a card machine with an attached receipt printer, an additional printer for the taximeter is not required. - 48.3 The taximeter shall be positioned so that the display on the face of the meter may clearly visible to any person being conveyed in the vehicle at all times.
-The dial of the taximeter shall be kept properly illuminated throughout any part of the hiring including during the hours of darkness and also at any time at the request of the hirer. - 48.4 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey. - 48.5 An official copy of our fare tariff shall be clearly displayed and legible in the vehicle so as to be plainly visible to passengers carried therein. - 48.6 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages.
-The taximeter should not be started until the passenger is in the vehicle ready to commence the journey. - 48.7 In the event of such a journey commencing in, but ending outside, the District, you may charge for the journey such fare as was agreed before the hiring was affected.
+47.1 All licensed hackney carriage must comply with the following requirements:

+- a) An approved calendar taximeter must be fitted in all hackney carriages and: - i. must be correctly calibrated, sealed and fully functional in accordance with the current Council approved fare structure, - ii. must be appropriately stamped to ensure compliance with The Measuring Instruments (Taximeters) Regulations 2006, or any subsequent legislation, - iii. must not be capable of being manually overridden to ensure that the correct tariff is charged based on the actual date and time of the journey, and - iv. must be set at the correct date and time at all times throughout the period of the vehicle licence. - 47.2 From 01/04/2022 all taximeters must be connected to a receipt printer which can print details of the journey including date, journey times, distance and fare charged.
+A printed receipt must be given at the conclusion of every journey including details of the driver and licence plate number of the vehicle used. - 47.3 The taximeter shall be positioned so that the display on the face of the meter may clearly visible to any person being conveyed in the vehicle at all times.
+The dial of the taximeter shall be kept properly illuminated throughout any part of the hiring including during the hours of darkness and also at any time at the request of the hirer. - 47.4 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey. - 47.5 An official copy of our fare tariff shall be clearly displayed and legible in the vehicle so as to be plainly visible to passengers carried therein. - 47.6 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages.
+The taximeter should not be started until the passenger is in the vehicle ready to commence the journey. - 47.7 In the event of such a journey commencing in, but ending outside, the District, you may charge for the journey such fare as was agreed before the hiring was affected.
 If no such agreement was made then the fare to be charged should be no greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages.